Phil Robertson, Duck Commander, Releases New Book About Life and Faith

-Phil Robertson, leader of the Robertson clan known for duck calls and the TV show Duck Dynasty, has written a new book called, Happy, Happy, Happy.
+Phil Robertson, Duck Commander patriarch known for duck calls and the TV show Duck Dynasty, has written a new book called, Happy, Happy, Happy.
 It is due for release on May 7, 2013 from Howard Books, the Christian book division of Simon and Schuster.

 Happy, Happy, Happy is Robertson’s autobiography, which he wrote with Mark Schlabach.
 He recounts his childhood, his college days and his turbulent young adulthood.
-He tells how he created his famous duck call, and how he turned it into a multimillion dollar family business.
-Today, Robertson is reportedly worth $5 million and his son, Willie, who is the CEO of Duck Commander, has a reported net worth of $10 million.
+He tells how he created his famous duck call, and how he turned that simple product into a multimillion dollar family business.
+Today, Robertson is reportedly worth over $5 million and his son, Willie, who is the CEO of Duck Commander, has a reported net worth of over $10 million.
+Other family members have also profited from the family business.

 Robertson likes to portray himself as a Louisiana redneck, but he was the Louisiana Tech University starting quarterback when Terry Bradshaw, who went on to NFL glory, was also on the team.
 Robertson completed a master’s degree in English and became a teacher.
 Later, he operated a bar, began drinking heavily, and went on a downhill slide.